 SPSS can be purchased on campus.
 More information about SPSS and purchasing it can be found at: http://ssc.utexas.edu/software/software-information#spss.
-There are also computers in the some of the labs in the College of Education with SPSS installed on them.
+There are also computers in the some of the labs in the Learning Technology Center in the College of Education with SPSS installed on them.
 Students are not required to use SPSS, however, if a student uses another statistical software program, then they are responsible for ensuring the correspondence between procedures and estimation techniques that are used.